-Top 5 4th Quarter Trades of Fr - GuruFocus.com
+Top 5 4th Quarter Trades of FR - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Franklin, Parlapiano, Turner & Welch, LLC reduced their investment in NYSE:XOM by 10,557 shares.
-The trade had a 0.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.3.
+FRONT BARNETT ASSOCIATES LLC reduced their investment in NAS:AAPL by 7,717 shares.
+The trade had a 0.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.91.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.